Intramural Soccer Registration

 The player registration process includes the following steps...

-1. If you created an account in the spring, login with your email address and password.
+1. If you created an account in the fall, login with your email address and password.
 If you forgot your password, click the link to have it reset.

 2. If you are a new registrant, create your account

 4. Register your child (to receive the multiple child discount, they must all be registered at the same time)

 5. Checkout – You must check out to complete the registration or you will not be registered.
 You must use either a Visa or MasterCard credit card

 The Garden City Centennial Soccer Club began with the idea of providing youngsters with the most positive experience possible through playing the sport.